dprabin25/Sample_Tree/README.md

 ## Running the Script

-1. Go to the working directory containing all the required files from the command terminal.
+1. Go to the working directory containing all the required files (All inputs in csv format along with Methods.txt, ObservedShifts.py, SampleBioShift.py, config.txt, sampletree_control.txt, sampletree_simple.R and target.txt) on the command terminal.

 2. Run the script with your chosen folder name: